 - Poison-proof your home (refer to the Helping Hand, Poisoning Prevention, HH-IV-30).
 If you carry medicine, cigarettes or lighters in your purse, keep your purse out of your toddler's reach.
 Move cleaning products and medicines to high cupboards or put safety latches on low cupboards (Picture 5).

 Many houseplants are dangerous if eaten.
-If you don't know if your houseplants are safe, call the Central Ohio Poison Center at 1-800-222-1222.
+If you don't know if your houseplants are safe or if you think someone has eaten or drunk something poisonous, call the Central Ohio Poison Center at 1-800-222-1222 (TTY 866-688-0088).

 HH-IV-73 8/97, Revised 12/13 Copyright 1997, Nationwide Children’s Hospital